lomaverde/CodeVerde/README.md

 ### 2. **Model-View-ViewModel (MVVM)**
 - **Reference**: Apple doesn't provide an official reference for MVVM; however, it is widely used in the developer community due to its reactive and declarative nature.
 - **Description**: Adds a **ViewModel** layer to mediate between the View and Model, handling data transformation and state management:
-  - **Model**: Represents the application's data and encapsulates the business logic.
+  - **Model**: Represents the app's data and encapsulates the business logic.
   - **View**: Represents the UI and is responsible for presenting data to the user.
   - **ViewModel**: Retrieves data from the Model, processes it for display in the View, handles user inputs from the View, updates the Model as needed, and manages the state of the App.
 - **Use Cases**: Apps with complex UI bindings, often used with SwiftUI or RxSwift.